-Mergers and acquisitions (M&A) are often an integral part of a successful growth strategy.
+Mergers & Acquisitions (M&A) is often an integral part of a successful growth strategy.
+Supply chain integration is one of the most significant factors of success in the process, as this is essential to make the most of synergy potential.
 Synergy potentials offer the opportunity to reduce a portion of the costs and make business more profitable.
 Yet, what sounds so simple proves complex and expensive to implement.
 Organizations and their processes must be brought together, their systems integrated, and their value chains unified.

 Benefits for 4flow customers: